FF18/workspaceJS-Udemy/README.md

 # workspaceJS-Udemy
-lessons JavaScript course of Ivan Petrychenko from Udemy
+lessons JavaScript course of Ivan Petrychenko from Udemy for beginners on russian.